cllu/sorm/README.md

 - Add support for JValue from json4s, which will be converted to String internally
 - Use Java 8 time instead of joda-time
+- remove joda-convert
+- TODO: remove dependencies on sext and embrace
+- TODO: use slf4j instead of scala-logging

 To install